Sanremo Music Festival 1976

-The Sanremo Music Festival 1976 (Festival di Sanremo 1976), officially the 26th Italian Song Festival (26º Festival della canzone italiana), was the 26th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 19 and 21 February 1976, and broadcast by Radiotelevisione italiana (RAI).
-The show was presented by Giancarlo Guardabassi.
+The Sanremo Music Festival 1976 (Festival di Sanremo 1976), officially the 26th Italian Song Festival (26º Festival della canzone italiana), was the 26th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 19 and 21 February 1976.
+It was organised by Vittorio Salvetti under sponsorship from the municipality of Sanremo and broadcast by Radiotelevisione italiana (RAI).
+The shows were presented by the radio disc jockey Giancarlo Guardabassi.